decay42/mic-icon/README.md

 # Acknowledgment

 Big thanks to [Chris Wilson](https://github.com/cwilso) and his work on his [volume-meter](https://github.com/cwilso/volume-meter/).
 This project has greatly helped in the development of this.

+And a shoutout to GinTatsu for the idea and "funding" of this project.